As the Backstreet Boys once famously (or never) said; No matter who you are, where you’re from, what you do, the impact is around you.

 *We acknowledge the law of conservation of energy.
 Technically, the resources still exist, but they’re often changed to form that humans haven’t quite figured out how to handle beyond “let’s dig a big pit in the ground, dump the junk, and cover it with concrete!”

 Furthermore, our consumption habits aren’t particularly efficient.
-We tend to prefer the disposable over the durable.
+We prefer the disposable over the durable.
 All roads lead to the landfill.
 Do not pass go.
 Do not collect $200.

 It’s not all bad news, though.
 One SBSI panel explored a potential solution to our growing problem – The Circular Economy.

-According to the the Ellen MacArthur Foundation, the three goals of the circular economy are –
+According to the Ellen MacArthur Foundation, the three goals of the circular economy are –

 - Design out waste and pollution

 - Regenerate natural systems